stpalan/Introduction-to-R-by-Stefan-Palan/chapter1.md

 While it is nice to see that sine function plot, nobody plots continuous functions using separate dots.
 Let's use a continuous line instead, why don't we?

-`@instructions`
 To change the appeareance of a plot, we can add *options* to the plot function call.
 These are additional parameters, telling R how to format the plot output.
 Here, we want R to format your data as a line instead of as individual dots.
 You do this by specifying the `type` parameter as `type="l"`.
 Note that this is a lower case "L" in the quotes, not the number "one".

+`@instructions`
-I have already prepared this for you in the script window.
-Put your cursor into the first line of code and hit <CTRL>-<ENTER> to run this piece of code.
+I have already prepared this step for you in the script window.
+Simply run this piece of code.

 `@hint`
 The solution in this case is already prepared for you and you just need to submit it.